 Meningococcal disease, which includes meningococcal meningitis, is a rare, but potentially deadly, bacterial infection.
-It can strike quickly and lead to devastating complications such as hearing loss, damaged organs or limb amputations.
+It can strike quickly and lead to devastating complications such as hearing loss.

 Parents, don’t wait.
-Talk to your child’s healthcare provider to get your teen the second dose they may need to help protect them from meningococcal meningitis.
-It’s also a good opportunity to ask about other recommended vaccinations at your teen’s 16-year visit.Set reminders for the 16 Vaccine
+Talk to your child’s healthcare provider to get your teen the second dose they need to help protect them from meningococcal meningitis.
+Your teen’s 16-year visit is also a good opportunity to make sure they’re up-to-date with other recommended vaccinations, and to ask about the MenB vaccines.Set reminders for the 16 Vaccine